getsolus/solus-site.github.io/content/blog/2017/01/2017-01-05-early-2017-infrastructure-upgrades/index.md

 All that being said, this wouldn't have been possible without all the incredible people who've donated, whether it be directly via PayPal or via our Patreon every month, as well as the Ubuntu MATE project for their generous contribution as a result of the Brisk Menu development.
 I can't express enough how thankful we all are.

-If you aren't already supporting Solus, we [welcome you to visit our Support page](/support).
+If you aren't already supporting Solus, we [welcome you to visit our Help Center](https://help.getsol.us).
 Alongside all the work we're doing, talked about in our [This Year in Solus (2016 Edition)](/2017/01/03/this-year-in-solus-2016-edition), we'll also be investing in a
 U.S package repository server, [as mentioned on our blog post "Solus to be Unixstickers' December Beneficiary](/2016/12/01/solus-to-be-unixstickers-december-beneficiary).